 We know there are many businesses that are making great progress with their waste reduction and recycling efforts.
 We also know businesses share best practices and information with one another all the time.
-We set out to explore whether or not businesses may be willing to share their best practices with other businesses, who find themselves in the earlier stages of recycling and waste reduction efforts, to help us collectively reduce waste and increase recycling.
+We set out to explore whether or not businesses may be willing to share their best practices with other businesses who find themselves in the earlier stages of recycling and waste reduction efforts in order to help us collectively reduce waste and increase recycling.

 ABOUT THE PROJECT